9.1 Understanding the LCC Studio Pipeline

 | 3.
 Reconstruct | Set the parameters, preview the point cloud, and run the reconstruction.
 This is the long, compute-heavy step. | 9.8 for settings; 9.2 to 9.5 per mode. |

 | 4.
-Edit | Clean, crop, color grade, measure, and annotate the model.
+Edit | Clean, crop, color grade, measure, and annotate.
 Scene-level work and point-level work use two different editors. | 9.9 Scene Editor Tools and 9.10 Model Editor Tools. |

 | 5.
-Export and publish | Export to the delivery format the downstream tool needs, or publish a shareable web link. | 9.7 Export Formats. |
+Export and publish | Export to the delivery format the downstream tool needs, publish a shareable web link, or hand over the underlying Creator Data assets. | 9.7 Export Formats. |

 The field stage sets the ceiling.
-Georeferencing, floor plans, fusion connections, and the aerial bridge all depend on data captured in the field.
+Georeferencing, floor plans, fusion connections, and the aerial link all depend on data captured in the field.
 None can be added at the workstation.
 If a job needs any of them, plan the capture for it, because a scan that missed them has to be re-flown or re-walked.

 The Five Reconstruction Modes